LGBTQ clergy in Christianity: Episcopal polities

 In the United States, the Evangelical Lutheran Church (ELCA) and the Episcopal Church or ECUSA allow the ordination of openly gay, lesbian, bisexual, and/or transgender clergy.
 In 2012 the Episcopal Church of the United States approved a change to their nondiscrimination canons to include gender identity and expression.
+In 2026 Micah Cronin became the first openly transgender cathedral dean in the Episcopal Church of the United States, upon being installed dean of All Saints' Cathedral in Milwaukee.
 The Evangelical Lutheran Church in America decided in August 2009 to accept gay, lesbian, and bisexual clergy in sexually active monogamous relationships.
 In 2014 Megan Rohrer became the first openly transgender leader of an ELCA congregation (specifically, Grace Evangelical Lutheran Church of San Francisco.)
-Megan Rohrer was elected as the bishop of the Sierra Pacific Synod of the ELCA on May 8, 2021, in a livestreamed, online assembly.

 In July 2011 the Evangelical Lutheran Church in Canada decided to accept gay, lesbian, and bisexual clergy in sexually active monogamous relationships.
 In 2013, openly gay minister Guy Erwin was ordained as a bishop in California.
 In 2016, the Anglican Church of Canada elected its first openly gay bishop.

 The Anglican Episcopal Church of Brazil supports the ordination of LGBT clergy.
 In New Zealand, the Anglican Church in Aotearoa, New Zealand and Polynesia ordained an openly gay deacon in 2006.
 The Anglican Church of Australia has no official position on homosexuality.
 In 2012, the Diocese of Gippsland in Australia appointed an openly partnered gay priest.

 In Scandinavia, the Church of Sweden permits openly gay, lesbian, and bisexual clergy to act as ministers, often in senior positions.
 In May 2009 the Diocese of Stockholm elected Eva Brunne as its Bishop-Elect.
 Brunne lives in a same-sex marriage with another woman, and they have a son.
-Likewise, the Danish National Church, the Church of Norway, the Evangelical Lutheran Church of Finland and the Church of Iceland permit the ordination of openly LGBT clergy.
+Likewise, the Danish National Church, the Church of Norway, the Evangelical Lutheran Church of Finland and the Church of Iceland permit the ordination of openly LGBTQ clergy.
 In 1993 was lutheran Norway bishop Rosemarie Köhn ordained.
 She was married with Susanne Sønderbo.